save-snowden/BusMaster-Android-Full/README.md

 - **QR Code Scanning**: Users can scan QR codes associated with buses to retrieve real-time information about the bus and its journey.

+- **Astimated Arrival Time Prediction**: Gets the predicted time to the destination using a ML model hosted in azure.

 - **Rating System**: After completing a bus ride, users can rate both the driver and conductor on a scale of 1 to 5 stars.
 Additionally, users have the option to provide an overall experience feedback.

 - **Feedback Analysis**: The app leverages a machine learning model to analyze the user's feedback.
 The analysis includes predictions about the ride quality, potential warnings, and other relevant information.